 The Task Builder is used to visually construct and examine the steps that an AutoMate task should carry out when it is run (either manually or automatically with the use of a trigger).
-Task steps are created by visually dragging-and-dropping AutoMate Actions from an actions palette and placing them in the sequence desired for execution, eliminating the need to write code or create batch files.
+Task steps are created by visually dragging-and-dropping AutoMate Actions from an actions palette and placing them in the sequence desired for execution.
+This eliminates the need to write code or create batch files.
 A task can be composed of a single action or hundreds of actions, depending on what it is designed to perform.

-To ensure that newly created tasks are working properly before they are put into production, the Task Builder also includes a variety of testing and debugging features that provide detailed, real time information about a task, which aids a developer in monitoring and debugging tasks as they are being constructed.
+To ensure that newly created tasks are working properly before they are put into production, the Task Builder includes a variety of testing and debugging features that provide detailed, real time information about a task, which aids a developer in monitoring and debugging tasks as they are being constructed.

-Editing steps of a Task
+Edit steps of a task

 You can access the Task Builder in several different ways:

-Server_Management_Console Quick Tour
+Task Administrator Quick Tour